 Moscow is located close to a lot of farms which makes this farmer’s market pretty robust.
 It’s got all kinds of great locally made/grown items like homemade bread, veggies, flowers, milk, beer, jewelry…you name it!
 Visit on a weekend and fill up your basket with cheap and fresh goodies.

-If you’re ever in Northern Idaho, I highly recommend visiting this cute little college town!
+Alrighty, I think that’s all for now!
+If you ever find yourself in Northern Idaho, I highly recommend visiting this cute little college town!
 And I hope this post gives you a sense of things to do in Moscow Idaho!